Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Noncommutative Motives - Motivic Stable Homotopy Theory of Noncommutative Spaces over a Ring

 \subsubsection{The Motivic Stable Homotopy Theory of Noncommutative Spaces}

 Now that we have an analogue for the Nisnevich topology in the noncommutative setting, compatible with the classical notion for schemes, we can finally conclude our task.
 We apply the same formula that produces the classical theory.
 We start with $\nck^{\otimes}$ and consider its free cocompletion $\mathcal{P}^{big}(\nck)$ together with the natural unique monoidal product extending the monoidal operation in $\nck$, compatible with colimits on each variable and making the inclusion $j:\nck \to \mathcal{P}^{big}(\nck)$ monoidal (see \ref{monoidalstructurepresheaves}).
-Next step, consider the localization $\mathcal{P}_{Nis}(\nck)$ of $\mathcal{P}^{big}(\nck)$ along the set of all edges $j(\UU)\coprod_{j(\W)} j(\V)\to j(\X)$ running over all the Nisnevich squares of smooth noncommutative space
+In particular, $j(L_{pe}(k))$ is the unit object.
+Next step, consider the localization $\mathcal{P}^{big}_{Nis}(\nck)$ of $\mathcal{P}^{big}(\nck)$ along the set of all edges $j(\UU)\coprod_{j(\W)} j(\V)\to j(\X)$ running over all the Nisnevich squares of smooth noncommutative space

 The theory of localization for presentable $(\infty,1)$-categories \cite[5.5.4.15]{lurie-htt} implies that $\mathcal{P}^{big}_{Nis}(\nck)$ is an accessible reflexive localization of $\mathcal{P}^{big}(\nck)$.
 The same result, together with the fact that the Nisnevich squares are pushouts squares, implies that every representable $j(\X)$ is in $\mathcal{P}^{big}_{Nis}(\nck)$.
 Moreover, and thanks to the Proposition \ref{nisnevichncsquaresmonoidal}, we deduce that this localization is monoidal.
 Finally, and in analogy with the commutative case, we consider the localization